Bus operators in Sydney

-Sydney, Australia is served by a number of bus operators, with Busways the largest privately owned operator in New South Wales as of January 2022 when the company took-over the NSW government's State Transit Authority.
-Other major operators include CDC, Transdev and Transit Systems.
+Sydney, Australia is served by a number of bus operators, with Transit systems the largest privately owned operator in New South Wales as of January 2024 when the company took-over Transdev Liverpool, Busabout and Interline.
+Other major operators include CDC and Busways.
 Most services are provided as part of the city's integrated public transport system, with routes, fares, service levels, fleet specifications and customer service standards determined by Transport for NSW.
 A small number of services operate outside of this network.

 History

-Until the 1990s all of Sydney's private bus services were run by family owned companies.
+Until the 1990s, all of Sydney's private bus services were run by family owned companies.
 The Passenger Transport Act 1990 requiring average fleet ages to be maintained at no more than 12 years and minimum service levels, resulted in many of the smaller operators selling out to larger operators.

 But even these larger operators such as Baxter's, Busways, North & Western, Shorelink, South Trans, Transit First and Westbus, were still owned by Australian families.
 In the late 1990s and early 2000s multi-national transport operators including Connex, ComfortDelGro, National Express and Transdev began to buy up some of these larger operators.

-In March 2004 the Minister for Transport released the final report of Barrie Unsworth's Review of Bus Services in NSW.
+In March 2004, the Minister for Transport released the final report of Barrie Unsworth's Review of Bus Services in NSW.
 At that stage Sydney's bus operating contracts were divided into 87 contract areas.
 After recommendations from Unsworth's report, the contract regions were consolidated into 15 regions with seven year contracts negotiated with the operators.
 These contracts are known as Sydney Metropolitan Bus Service Contracts.